How To Peel Eggs Without Shell Sticking (Shell Slips Right Off)

 This is an important tip for all hard-boiled egg situations.
 If you don’t immediately place your eggs in cold water after they’re done cooking, they will continue to cook in their own heat.
 In this case, they might become overcooked while they’re cooling down.

-Once the eggs are overcooked, the shell membrane will be pretty much bonded to the egg as if it was super-glued on.
+Once the eggs are overcooked, the shell membrane will be pretty much bonded to the egg as if it were super-glued on.

 Once this happens, you’ll have no chance of removing the shell without taking away a good part of the egg along with it.